-The practical nursing program has a selective admission policy based on Nelson-Denny reading score, grade point average, Anatomy & Physiology, Math, evidence of high school completion or GED, and evidence of nurse aide certification.
-Contact the nursing department for details.
+The practical nursing program has a selective admission policy based on the Nelson-Denny reading score, grade point average, Anatomy & Physiology, Math, evidence of high school completion or GED, and evidence of CNA (Certified Nurse Aid) licensure.
+Contact the Nursing Department for more details.

 Notice: According to Kansas law (KSA 65-1120), certain criminal convictions would deny or restrict access to a Kansas nursing license.
-Applicant should check with Garden City Community College Department of Nursing Education or the Kansas State Board of Nursing should questions arise.
+Applicants should check with the Nursing Department or the Kansas State Board of Nursing for questions regarding this issue.